-Companies sometimes forget they can never place too much emphasis on the customer.
+Organizations must always place an emphasis on the customer.
 It’s the customer who will be the primary component of success.
-When businesses’ keep customer importance as a top priority in all stages from product design to marketing, they can almost guarantee customer satisfaction and repeat business.
+When customer importance is a top priority in all stages, from design to delivery, customer satisfaction and repeat business is sure to follow.

 “There is only one boss.
 The customer can fire everybody in the company from the chairman on down, simply by spending his money somewhere else.” – Sam Walton